MrManos/MetroBikeData/README.md

-# Gene API

-## Project Objective

-The objective of the Gene API project is to create a Flask-based application for managing and querying gene data from the Human Genome Organization (HUGO) Gene Nomenclature Committee (HGNC).
-The primary script downloads the complete set of HGNC data, injects it into a Redis database, and provides an interface for querying gene information.
+# The MetroBike Insights App

+MetroBike is key part of Austin's public transportation infrastructure.
+Currently the City of Austin provides a public dataset of all metrobike trips as well as a dataset of active and inactive MetroBike kiosks.
+Our application syngerizes these two datasets and provides users an efficent way to explore this data.
+This reporistory is used to develop, test and host our MetroBike Data Analysis web application.

-## Contents
+## Directory Contents

 - `Dockerfile`: Defines the environment for containerizing the Python script.
 - `README.md`: Instructions and information about the project.